AdrianMartinezCode/translation_nodejs_backend/README.md

 We have created a logger that is injected in some parts of the backend, but is ideal to be injected in more parts, but due a lack of time we only have used in the general error handler, the purpose of this logger is to abstract the implementation if we need to implement another log approach instead of the standard output.

+## Configuration
+The best practice to get configuration options along the whole project is injecting an object which contains the different values of the configuration, we can make it using the implemented dependency injection, but for the moment we did a wrong practice to do this, that is getting the configuration directly where will be used.